 To be deemed full-time during the summer semester, students must register for a minimum of 3 credit hours.

 Students must complete their registration by the date specified in the Academic Calendar.
 Students who fail to complete their registration during this time will be assessed a $100 late registration fee and will not receive any tuition fellowships for which they might otherwise be eligible.

-Under the Exchange Agreement Between the State Supported Institutions in Northern Colorado, Mines graduate students who are paying full-time tuition may take courses at Colorado State University, University of Northern Colorado, and University of Colorado (Boulder, Denver, Colorado Springs, and the Health Sciences Center) at no charge by completing the request form and meeting the required conditions on registration and tuition, course load, and course and space availability.
+Under the Reciprocal Exchange Agreement Between the State Supported Institutions in Northern Colorado, Mines graduate students who are paying full-time tuition may take courses at Colorado State University, University of Northern Colorado, and University of Colorado (Boulder, Denver, Colorado Springs, and the Health Sciences Center) at no charge by completing the request form and meeting the required conditions on registration and tuition, course load, and course and space availability.
 Request forms are available from the Registrar’s office and requests for reciprocal course credits are subject to approval by participating schools.

-Courses completed under the reciprocal agreement may be applied to a student's degree program.
+Courses completed under the reciprocal agreement may be applied to a student's degree program, with departmental approval.
 These are, however, applied as transfer credit into the degree program.
 In doing so, they are subject to all the limitations, approvals and requirements of any regularly transferred course.

 With prior approval, graduate students may use transfer coursework credits towards a graduate level degree.
 All transfer credits must be listed on the Degree Audit form and have the appropriate signatures of approval.

-- Master’s non-thesis, professional master’s and MIPER students must receive approval from the advisor, co-advisor (if applicable), minor representative (if applicable) and department head.
+- Master’s non-thesis and professional master’s students must receive approval from the advisor, co-advisor (if applicable), minor representative (if applicable) and department head.